MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-uninstall-crossplat-agent.md

 1. Delete selected UNIX or Linux system management packs from the Operations Manager Operations Console.

 2. Delete an agent from Operations Manager, and uninstall the agent from the monitored computer.
-It'll be uninstalled first from the UNIX or Linux computer.
+It will be uninstalled first from the UNIX or Linux computer.

 3. Delete the agent from Operations Manager without uninstalling it on the UNIX or Linux host.